honzikom/AoC2022/README.md

 ## Day04
 Yesterady Atom (IDE I used for Julia) broke for me and I wasn't able to repair it.
 Therefore I switched to Visual Studio Code and need to learn it's features.
 Fira Mono Code ligatures are working, so everything is fine :) The puzzle intself was really easy, hower the constant need od reducing objects in Julia feels unhandy.

+## Day05
+The biggest issue was loading data.
+After some thoughtful thinking I decided to split input into "crates" and "moves" (input part1 and input part2).
+Moves are straightforward, easy splitting.
+I decided to setup crates as character matrix and pull columns with letters into vector of vectors.
+Suprisingly I had mistake in my code that solved Star II before Start I (missing reverse).
+It was fun!